Friedel oscillations in two-dimensional materials with inverted bands and Mexican-hat dispersion: Introduction

 Recently, there has been increasing interest in the question of what role quantum geometric properties of eigenstates play in the density-density response and related phenomena such as plasma excitations~\cite{PhysRevB.106.155422,PhysRevB.110.045403} and FOs~\cite{PhysRevLett.125.116804,PhysRevB.104.035402,https://doi.org/10.1002/pssr.202300378}.
 The significance of this problem is largely determined by the discovery of striking manifestations of quantum geometry in the structure of the FOs, which opens up promising prospects for the experimental study of geometric properties.
 One way to implement this idea is to measure the Berry phase by observing the wavefront dislocations in the FOs created by a charge embedded in the host crystal~\cite{dutreix2019measuring,PhysRevLett.125.116804,PhysRevB.104.035402,liu2024visualizing}.
 Another possibility is to study the characteristic features of the FOs that arise due to the quantum geometry of band states.
-In this case, the question first of all arises about the features of the spatial shape of the FO and their behavior when changing the parameters of the system, in particular, the Fermi energy.
+In this case, the question first of all arises about the features of the spatial shape of the FOs and their behavior when changing the parameters of the system, in particular, the Fermi energy.
 The research presented here is aimed precisely in this direction.

-The key moment determining the geometric properties and topology of the quantum states is the multi-orbital structure of the Bloch states~\cite{PhysRevLett.131.240001}, i.e.\ the presence in their composition of several orbitals with different properties.
-The multi-orbital structure of the wave functions manifests itself in significant and even dramatic changes of both charge screening and plasma excitations, as shown by studies for some topological materials~\cite{PhysRevLett.119.266804}, graphene~\cite{PhysRevB.106.155422}, and $\alpha-\mathcal{T}_3$ lattice structure~\cite{PhysRevB.106.155422,iurov2021tailoring}.
+The key moment determining the geometric properties and topology of quantum states is the multi-orbital structure of the Bloch states~\cite{PhysRevLett.131.240001}, i.e.\ the presence in their composition of several orbitals with different properties.
+The multi-orbital structure of the wave functions manifests itself in significant and even dramatic changes of both charge screening and plasma excitations, as studies have shown for some topological materials~\cite{PhysRevLett.119.266804}, graphene~\cite{PhysRevB.106.155422}, and $\alpha-\mathcal{T}_3$ lattice structure~\cite{PhysRevB.106.155422,iurov2021tailoring}.